unfoldtoolbox/UnfoldDocs/src/code_style.md

 # Backward compatibility
-Idally, new versions should produce the same results without any changes to the user's code.
+Ideally, new versions should produce the same results without any changes to the user's code.
 If not, a breaking release is required to indicate changed behavior.

 1. Maintain a clear changelog for new releases.
 Include down major and breaking changes, new features, documentation updates, and bug fixes.
 [Example](https://github.com/unfoldtoolbox/UnfoldSim.jl/releases).
 2. Avoid breaking changes when possible.
 The change is considered as breaking if you alter: